 It’s no surprise that AD teams everywhere, and not only at SingHealth, struggle to audit, harden, and monitor it as a whole.

 It’s time to care (about AD)

-Though it’s past time people care.
-We, as an industry, have spent literally billions on endpoint, data, and network protections.
-At a time when all major attacks have a strong AD component to them, we have no excuse for our collective carelessness.
-Whether it’s auditing, software, or processes, there are options out there to make a difference.
-None of them is perfect but having none makes us part of the problem.
+As an industry, we have spent billions on endpoint, data, and network protections.
+At a time when all major attacks have a strong AD component, we have no excuse for our collective carelessness.
+Whether it’s auditing, software, or processes, there are ways to make a difference.
+None is perfect, but having none makes us part of the problem.